manio-org/jekyll-now/_posts/2018-02-02-write-elegant-loops-using-loop-invariants.md

 Here are some smells of ugly loops:

-1. Muliple exit conditions in the loop body, which make it hard to determine the exit state of the loop.
+1. Multiple exit conditions in the loop body, which make it hard to determine the exit state of the loop.
-2. Specical case handling before or after the loop.
+2. Special case handling before or after the loop.
 For example, treating the first or the last element of an array differently.